craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 While Forgehome has always been described as a "temporary" settlement, they have stayed long enough to populate an outpost between itself and the [[Grazing Fields]], the primary source of scavenge for Forgehome.
 As an outpost of an outpost, Post is very insular and protective of it's people and goods.
 Although it cannot compare to the fortress known as Forgehome, Post is well defended by constructed spikewalls and active guard towers.

 #### Deepreach
 The tale of Deepreach is a proud but sad one.
 The failure of a dwarven kingdom; its riches still lost in the Deep.
+Halls, passages, and simple trails lead from the edges of Forgehome down to the entrance of Deepreach.

 ## Economics
 |     | # of Traders |